Configure Winter Weather Operations

 1. In the ArcGIS Velocity app, use the site menu and click Real-Time.

-2. Click the Edit button Edit for the Winter Fleet Tracking real-time analytic.
+2. Click the Edit button Edit for the Winter Vehicle Tracking real-time analytic.

-3. Add your vehicle feed or feeds to the analytic by clicking Feeds from the tools menu, and click Select existing feed.
+3. Add your vehicle feed or feeds to the analytic by clicking the plus button on the left, and then click Feeds from the Add Node menu, then click Select existing feed.

 4. Click your vehicle feed in the list and click Confirm.